AloisSeckar/java21starter/README.md

 ## Usage
 Checkout the project and start tailoring it for your needs.

+**Note:** Build is pre-configured to include all declared dependencies into standalone `.jar`.
+Therefore, it may be quite big.
+If you don't need such behaviour, you'll have to change the configuration of `maven-assembly-plugin` in `pom.xml`.

 Recommended steps:
 + update `groupId` and `artifactId` in `pom.xml`
 + change default package name from `cz.aloisseckar.starter`